junspanny/pi_interventiontool/README.md

 ## Features

-#### **Personal Informatics Dashboard**
+#### **Personal Informatics Tool**

 - When visiting a news source, a dropdown ribbon will be injected to the top of the webpage that displays information surrounding the user's news-browsing.
 - Displays the basic information of the current news source, the dominant political bias of the users based on current and previous news sources with chart and the user session information.
 - The article information includes news source, current news bias and its title.
 - The bias information display and calculate based on user's read news and decide it by allside bias standard.
-- Te user session information shows number of news read, average news reading time, current spending time for news and how many times user click or scroll of current news.
+- The user session information shows number of news read, average news reading time, current spending time for news and how many times user click or scroll of current news.

 #### **Firebase Backend**